Benefits of Tai chi vs Yoga

 7) Tai Chi Regularly May Help Reduce Pain:

 In a study involving 40 cancer patients with pain due to soft tissue damage or inflammation, subjects who took part in 12 weeks of Tai Chi classes experienced significant improvements in the intensity and frequency of pain.
-The researchers concluded that regular practice of Tai Chi may be a useful adjunct therapy for cancer-related pain, especially when combined with conventional treatments.
+The researchers concluded that regular practice of Tai Chi may be a helpful adjunct therapy for cancer-related pain, especially when combined with conventional treatments.

 8) Tai Chi Regularly May Help Reduce PMS Symptoms: